-An example looks as follows (e.g., Hopkins 2003: 3-7; see also Bayly 2004): (1) Archaic globalization; (2) Early modern globalization; (3) Modern globalization.
+An example looks as follows (Hopkins 2003, e.g., pp. 3-7; see also Bayly 2004): (1) Archaic globalization; (2) Early modern globalization; (3) Modern globalization.

-Trinomial periodizations are also used by those who trace the origin of globalization to the period of the Great Geographic Discoveries.
+Trinomial periodizations are also used by those who start the globalization with the period of the Great Geographic Discoveries.
 For example, Thomas L. Friedman (2005) divides the history of globalization into three periods: Globalization 1 (1492-1800), Globalization 2 (1800-2000) and Globalization 3 (2000 - present).
 He states that Globalization 1 involved the globalization of countries, Globalization 2 involved the globalization of companies and Globalization 3 involves the globalization of individuals.

 However, an apparent convenience of trinomial periodizations does not necessarily mean that they are more relevant.
-We believe that the number of periods within a given periodization should be determined first of all by the contents of the process under study.
+We believe that the number of periods within the given periodization should be rather determined by the contents of the process in question.

-There are periodizations based on other grounds - for example, the one developed by Alexander Chumakov (2011: 166-167) who worked out a periodization of evolution of global links on the basis of their scale (which reflects rather logically the general trend toward the growth of this scale): 1) 'Period of Fragmentary Events' (till 5000 BP); 2) 'Period of Regional Events' (till the 5th century CE); 3) 'Period of Global Events' (till the mid-20th century).
-The 4th period ('Period of Cosmic Expansion') of this periodization started in 1957.
-This periodization is of interest, but some of its underlying ideas need serious clarifications and reinterpretations.
-First of all, as will be demonstrated below, as early as in the second half of the 1st millennium BCE, many events did not only overgrow regional levels, but had continental and transcontinental scales.
+There are periodizations constructed on other grounds - for example, the one developed by Chumakov (2011: 166-167) who worked out the periodization of the evolution of global links on the basis of their scale (which reflects rather logically the general trend toward the growth of this scale): 1) 'Period of Fragmentary Events' (till 5000 BP); 2) 'Period of Regional Events' (till the 15th century CE); 3) 'Period of Global Events' (till the mid-20th century).
+The 4th period ('Period of Cosmic Expansion') in this periodization starts in 1957.
+This periodization looks interesting, but a few points here need serious clarifications and re-interpretations.
+First of all, as will be demonstrated below, already starting with the second half of the 1st millennium BCE, many events did not only overgrow regional levels, but had continental and transcontinental scales.
 Already in the previous period some events had regional-continental scales.
 Evidence in support of this approach is presented below, whereas its brief exposition can be found in Tables 1 and 2.